marcusloy77/google-home-fpga/README.md

 # google-home-fpga
-Basic google home like program for an fpga board - utilized vivado, all of my coded files are in the src folder,
+Basic google home like program for an fpga board - utilized vivado, all of my coded files are in the src folder, sources1, new

 including features such as:
 a 'garage door sensor',